 Then, the pandemic hit.
 I knew that drinking screwed with my immunity and I committed to quit for one whole year.
 Only this time, I had a plan.

 Enter Tim Ferriss.
-The bestselling author and podcaster interviews top performers and dissects the habits and routines that make them so damn good at their craft.
-In one episode, Ferriss referenced a method to break bad habits through loss aversion.
+The best-selling author and podcaster interviews top performers and dissects the habits and routines that make them so damn good at their craft.
+In one episode of his podcast, Ferriss references a method to break bad habits through loss aversion.
 According to behavioral economics, carrots aren’t as effective as sticks.
-The pain of losing is psychologically about twice as powerful as the pleasure of gaining.
+The pain of losing is, psychologically, about twice as powerful as the pleasure of gaining.
 Most people fail at New Year’s resolutions because there are no consequences for failure.